aguerson/omniauth-v2-shibboleth/README.md

       require valid-user
     </Location>

-Shibboleth strategy just checks the existence of Shib-Session-ID or Shib-Application-ID.
+Shibboleth provider strategy just checks the existence of Shib-Session-ID or Shib-Application-ID.

 If you want to use omniauth-v2-shibboleth without Apache or IIS, you can try **rack-saml**.
 It supports a part of Shibboleth SP functions.

 https://github.com/toyokazu/rack-saml

-Shibboleth strategy assumes the attributes are provided via environment variables because the use of ShibUseHeaders option may cause some problems.
+Shibboleth provider strategy assumes the attributes are provided via environment variables because the use of ShibUseHeaders option may cause some problems.
 The details are discussed in the following page:

 https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPSpoofChecking